The Ladybird Experiment - Nyckelpigeförsöket

 In the Ladybird Experiment school pupils and volunteers across the whole of Sweden helped collect photographs of ladybirds in the wild and submitted these to a database.
 The images were then used to train the artificial intelligence.

-Participants used a smartphone or tablet, a simple macro lens for taking the pictures, and a specially developed app.
+Participants used a smartphone or tablet, a simple macro lens for taking pictures, and a specially developed app.
 Photos were taken during the late summer and early autumn.

 The Ladybird Experiment was a joint initiative between the Swedish Museum of Natural History, the IT company Savantic and the civil society organisation VA (Public & Science).
 The experiment was run as part of ForskarFredag – the Swedish events during the European Researchers’ Night.